Southernization: Other uses

 In World History, the term "Southernization" has been used to describe the influence of South and Southeast Asian Civilizations on the rest of the world.
 Lynda Shaffer introduced the concept in her 1994 article of the same name, explaining that it is intended to be similar to the use of Westernization for the influence of the West on the rest of the world in the early modern and modern eras.
 Her ideas gained popularity with other World Historians and were included in college level textbooks.
 Examples of South Asian influence include Hindu–Arabic numerals; the spread of Buddhism; production and overseas trade of sugar, cotton and spices; and the spread of other inventions and discoveries.

 The term Southernization has also been used to describe the rise of the Global South, a grouping of most non-Western countries.

+The term Southernization has also been used to follow into beliefs like Westernization from the Industrial Revolution, as seen in the article "Southernization" by Shaffer.